What Small Business Software Do You Need In 2020?

 Calendly completely eliminates phone tag when dealing with appointment-setting.
 By sharing your link with your clients, they will be able to see when you are available and schedule an appointment with you immediately.

 HoneyBook’s simple and effective scheduling tool makes it easy to set availability, send a session link to clients, and allow them to book you for a meeting or session (pictured in screen shot above) — without the back and forth.
 The real treat?
-HoneyBook’s meeting scheduler automatically syncs with your calendar in HoneyBook (which also syncs with Gmail and iCal), which means your schedule and your project and client management lives all in one place.
+HoneyBook’s meeting scheduler automatically syncs with your calendar in HoneyBook (which also syncs with Google Calendar), which means your schedule and your project and client management lives all in one place.
 Imagine, you can capture your lead in HoneyBook, book a meeting with their scheduling tool, follow up with a contract, proposal, or invoice, and accept payments online — within one project and one platform.

 That’s what we call efficiency.
 Stop switching tools for every task and free yourself up to grow your business and get the important work done.